History of Beckenham Place Park

 1784 - Cator elected MP for Ipswich but unseated

 1790/93 - Cator elected MP for Stockbridge

 1804 - Mary Cator dies, is buried in St. Georges churchyard with her daughter.

 - John Cator dies at his appartment in the Adelphi near The Strand, is

-- John Barwell Cator marries Miss Mahon, a relative Lambert has access
+- John Barwell Cator marries Miss Mahon, niece of Lord Vigo.
+A relative Lambert has access

 to Barwell's papers inherited from Peter Collinson via John Cator.